 Properties

-IntraDayRecordPurge.mailaddr= Email address to which log file should be sent.
+IntraDayRecordPurge.mailaddr= Email address to which the log file should be sent.

-IntraDayRecordPurge.group_id=The cashpoint group name identifying which cashpoints should be purged.
-If you wish to run for all cashpoints, leave as “ALL”.
+IntraDayRecordPurge.group_id=The cashpoint group name identifies which cashpoints should be purged.
+If you wish to run for all cashpoints, leave it as “ALL”.

 IntraDayRecordPurge.numdays=The number of days prior to today that you want to keep.
 E.g. today-30 means delete all records with a date < today-30days.